 It is important to inhale each dose deeply to get the right amount of drug into your lungs.
 You may or may not taste/feel the drug when you inhale.
 Either is normal.
 Do not breathe out (exhale) into the inhaler device.

 If two inhalations are prescribed, wait at least one minute between them.
-If you are using other inhalers at the same time, wait several minutes between using each medication, and use this drug (the corticosteroid) last.
+If you are using other inhalers at the same time, wait at least 1 minute between the use of each medication, and use this drug (the corticosteroid) last.

 Gargle and rinse your mouth with water after each use to help prevent irritation and fungal/yeast infections (thrush) in the mouth and throat.
 Do not swallow the rinse water.